Chenul-Gomes/Satellite-Orbit-Simulator/README.md

 Technologies Used --->
 The simulator is built using Python and several powerful modules, including:
-PySide6         : To create and manage the user interface.
-(Not included in the GitHub version due to max file capacity errors)
-PyGame & OpenGL : For rendering and displaying the interactive 3D simulation.
-OpenAI          : To automatically gather Keplerian elements using the latest data available online.
+PySide6         : To create and manage the user interface (Not included in the GitHub version due to max file capacity errors), PyGame & OpenGL : For rendering and displaying the interactive 3D simulation, OpenAI          : To automatically gather Keplerian elements using the latest data available online.

 Key Features --->
-Interactive 3D Visualization    : Visualize satellite orbits in real time with a user-friendly interface.
-AI-Powered Parameter Generation : Automatically retrieve Keplerian elements using OpenAI’s advanced tools.
-Customizable Inputs             : Enter mission parameters manually for precise calculations and simulations.
+Interactive 3D Visualization    : Visualize satellite orbits in real time with a user-friendly interface, AI-Powered Parameter Generation : Automatically retrieve Keplerian elements using OpenAI’s advanced tools, Customizable Inputs             : Enter mission parameters manually for precise calculations and simulations.

 Purpose --->